Originally published byBuiltinChicago

 1. You do not have a Billion dollar idea.

-Yes, if you build something solid around it, it could be.
-If your idea alone is spectacular, then sell the idea itself and hire me and my development team to implement it while keeping all of the equity.
+Yes, if you build something substantial around it, it could be.
+If your idea alone is spectacular, then sell the idea itself and hire my development team to implement it while keeping all of the equity.

 2. What skills do you bring to the table?